HappyBoy19940506/-AWS-2/Notes.md

             Internet Gateway (IGW) allows instances with public IPs to access the internet.
              NAT Gateway (NGW) allows instances with no public IPs to access the internet.
              E.g. your DB level stuff can not have a public IP to connect to the Internet directly, so there should be a proxy things like NAT GATEWAY.

+             8. NETWORK NACL RULES.
+               #NUMBERS -- refers to the rank , it will only respond to the highest rank rules.

+              ONE VPC === ONE NACL RULES